 Host any full-text search database such as Elasticsearch on Compute Engine and access it from your service.

-Queue tasks for asynchronous code execution using the Cloud Tasks REST API, RPC API, or the Google Cloud Client library, and use a Java 11/17 App Engine standard service as a Push target.
+Queue tasks for asynchronous code execution using the Cloud Tasks REST API, RPC API, or the Cloud Client Libraries, and use a App Engine standard service as a Push target.
 For more information, see Migrating from Task Queues to Cloud Tasks.

 In many cases where you might use pull queues, such as queuing up tasks or messages that will be pulled and processed by separate workers, Pub/Sub can be a good alternative as it offers similar functionality and delivery guarantees.

-For an alternative to the Users API, use any HTTP-based authentication mechanism such as:
+For an alternative to the Users API, use any of the following HTTP-based authentication mechanisms:

-- Firebase Authentication, which provides authentication using username/password and federated identity using Google, Facebook, Twitter, and more.
+- Firebase Authentication provides authentication using username/password and federated identity using Google, Facebook, Twitter, and more.

-- Google Identity Platform, which provides many options for authentication and authorization of Google user accounts.
+- Google Identity Services, provides many options for authentication and authorization of Google user accounts.

-- Auth0, which provides authentication with various identity providers and single sign-on features.
+- Auth0 provides authentication with various identity providers and single sign-on features.